rileste-r/Deploy_Globally_Available_Application/Module 2 - Web App/README.md

-# Module 02 - Configure App service plan and Web App and deploy application
+# Module 02 - Provisioning App service plan / Web App and deploy applications

 In this module, you will create App Service plan and Web App, that will host your application.